joseferncruz/-udacity-ds-capstone/README.md

 **3.** Topic Modeling suggests that agent behavior is sometimes inappropriate and that service is somewhat unreliable.
 Retrain agents to improve agent satisfaction.

+**4.** It is possible to predict customer satisfaction scores with high accuracy using the decision tree.
+Use the tree to find tickets with predicted bad scores and build a retention campaign on the at-risk users.

+<a id="improve"><a/>
+### 🔭Improvements
+---

+**Topic Modeling**
+The comments contained additional languages (e.g. French, Spanish) but during this analysis only English was considered.
+It would be important to also analyze the remaining data and evaluate the consistence with the current findings.

+**Decision Tree Model**
+Although the tree seems to be accurate, it was only trained on ~5500 of tickets handled from ~80 agents and therefore the true predictive power can be substantially lower.
+It would be important to further segment the data and understand whether tickets from different countries/agents impact the performance of the model.

 <a id="contents"><a/>